Skip to main content

 Manchester City seemingly have new boss Enzo Maresca to thank for “driving” interest in Monga, who had already been on his radar for some time.

 According to The Athletic, Maresca remained aware of Monga from his own time in charge at Leicester.
-The youngster never played a first-team game while Maresca was manager during the 2023–24 season, but he seemingly still left an impression on the Italian.
+The youngster never played a first-team game while Maresca was manager during the 2023–24 season, but he seemingly still left an impression on the Italian, who has offered up his long-term vision for the youngster.

 Monga, one of English soccer’s most prodigious emerging talents, could become the specialist understudy to Doku but isn’t likely to frequently start at his age, while playing in age-restricted matches is unlikely to benefit him.
 Still, Leicester’s relegation at the end of last season means the alternative is playing in League One in 2026–27.

-Brentford have also been keeping tabs, which would have been an interesting prospect for Monga given the club’s reputation for developing talent.
-But Manchester City appear to have done enough.
+Brentford had also been keeping tabs, which would have been an interesting prospect for Monga given the club’s reputation for developing talent, but City have done enough to win the race for his signature.

 READ THE LATEST TRANSFER NEWS AND RUMORS FROM WORLD SOCCER